sashafr/bibmap/README.md

   - Field 1
   - Field 2
 2. Compress all shapefiles into a zip file.
-3. In your ArcGIS Online account, under the My Content tab, select "Add Item". and upload your zipped shapefiles into a WebMap. _For the map to be viewed by the public, all layers and the map itself must be made public using the sharing settings in AGOL._
+3. In your ArcGIS Online account, create a new WebMap and add a layer "from a File", then upload the zipped shapefiles. _For the map to be viewed by the public, all layers and the map itself must be made public using the sharing settings in AGOL._

 ## Getting Started